 We believe assessment involves gathering and analysing our students’ performance and providing feedback on their learning process.
 Assessment recognizes what students know, understand and can do and feel at different stages.
-Our assessment is central to the PYP five essential elements of learning: the acquisition of knowledge, the understanding of concepts, the mastering of skills, the development of attitudes and the decision to take action.
-All teachers and students are actively engaged in assessing and reflecting on student learning and teaching.
-At Hamilton Hill International Kindergarten, we value parent involvement and encourage parents to take an active role in the student learning process, therefore, parents will be kept informed of student learning process.
+Our assessment is central to the PYP five essential elements of learning: the acquisition All teachers and students are actively engaged in assessing and reflecting on student learning and teaching.
+At Hamilton Hill International Kindergarten, we value parent. involvement and encourage parents to take an active role in the student learning process, therefore, parents will be kept informed of student learning process.

 Purpose for Assessment

 The objectives of assessment in our kindergarten are:

 - • to enable students to express and share what they know, understand, and can do in their learning

 - • to assess the students’ level of engagement